-Keith Lee is an attorney in Birmingham, Alabama, and is the creator of Associates Mind, one of the most popular legal blogs in the US.
+Keith Lee is an attorney in Birmingham, Alabama, and is the creator of LawyerSmack, a community for lawyers to learn and connect with each other.
 It covers everything from legal news and legal tech to law school survival and business development.
 His tweets are both informative and hilarious.

 Lindsay is a self-professed Jill of all trades, currently serving as the director of global relationship management at the International Lawyers Network.
 She also posts regularly on her blog, Zen & the Art of Legal Networking.
 When it comes to the legal world, she’s at the center of it all.